guillaume-alvarez/ShapeOfThingsThatWere/README.md

 Open source strategy game

-To start the game from sources:
- * checkout github repository
- * execute `gradlew.bat :desktop:run`

-To create an executable jar:
- * checkout github repository
- * execute `gradlew.bat :desktop:dist`
- * jar is built in directory `desktop/build/libs/`

-To start the game in Eclipse:
- * checkout github repository
- * execute `gradlew.bat eclipse` and import projects
- * or use Eclipse Gradle plugin to import projects
- * launch `desktop/ImagePacker.launch`
- * launch `desktop/Things That Were.launch`

 ## Design objectives

 The goal is to produce a strategy video game.
 It should emphasize macro over micro management and chaos over stability.